apiaryio/api-blueprint/API Blueprint Specification.md

 **NOTE:** With the exception of HTTP methods keywords the section keywords are **case insensitive**.

 Sections are discussed in [API Blueprint Document Structure](#DocumentStructure).
-Note that some section names might contain variable components such as [identifiers](#Identifiers) or other modifiers.
+Some section names might contain variable components such as an [identifier](#Identifiers) or other modifiers.
 See the relevant section's entry to find out more about how its section name is built.

 <a name="NestedSections"></a>
 ### 3.3.
 Nested Sections